- 1 hr ago Bhediya Schedule Wrap: Kriti Sanon Has Our Attention With Her Knitted Pink Cardigan

-- 7 hrs ago Ganga Dussehra 2020: Here’s The Muhurta, Rituals And Significance Of This Festival
+- 1 hr ago Ram Navami 2021: Muhurta, Rituals and Significance Of This Festival

 Do you often throw away the string of silky fibres from the end of the corn before you eat the corn?
 You will not do so after reading this article.
 When you take off the greenish cover surrounding the corn cob, there is a layer of silky strings.
 These silky strings are called corn silk.